 Harden targets.
 An obvious, often highly effective way to obstruct the vandal or the thief is through physical barriers such as locks, screens, or reinforced materials.
-The introduction more than 30 years ago of steering locks in this country and overseas brought about long-term reductions in car theft, and ignition immobilizers are now reinforcing these benefits.
-Anti-robbery screens in London post offices have reduced robberies by 40 percent and bullet-resistant passenger screens have cost-effectively reduced assaults and robberies committed against cab drivers in New York City (see Robbery of Taxi Drivers, Problem-Oriented Guides for Police No. 27, accessible at www.cops.usdoj.gov and www.popcenter.org).
+The introduction more than 30 years ago of steering locks in the United States and overseas brought about long-term reductions in car theft, and ignition immobilizers are now reinforcing these benefits.
+Antirobbery screens in London post offices have reduced robberies by 40 percent and bullet-resistant passenger screens have cost-effectively reduced assaults and robberies committed against cab drivers in New York City.
+1

 Control access to facilities.
-Keeping people out of places they have no right to be, such as military camps, factories, and apartment blocks, has a long pedigree think only of the portcullises, moats, and drawbridges of medieval castles.
+Keeping people out of places they have no right to be, such as military camps, factories, and apartment blocks, has a long pedigree-think only of the portcullises, moats, and drawbridges of medieval castles.
 It is also a central component of Oscar Newman's concept of defensible space, arguably the start of scientific interest in situational prevention.
-Barry Poyner has demonstrated that the installation of entry phones and the demolition of walkways linking buildings significantly reduced muggings at a London estate (Step 24).
+Barry Poyner has demonstrated that the installation of call boxes and the demolition of walkways linking buildings significantly reduced muggings at a London apartment complex (step 24).
 In some cases, access controls are intended to ensure the possession of tickets and documents.
-The redesign of tickets to make them easier to check produced a sharp reduction in fare evasion on Vancouver, Canada ferries.
+The redesign of tickets to make them easier to check produced a sharp reduction in fare evasion on Vancouver, Canada, ferries.
 In the most famous example, baggage and passenger screening at airports in the early 1970s contributed to a reduction in the number of airline hijackings worldwide from about 70 to 15 per year.

 Screen exits.
 The purpose of exit screening is to ensure that those leaving a building, a facility, or some other place have not stolen anything or have paid all fees and taxes.
-Passengers on the Washington, D.C. subway must insert their tickets in the automatic gates not only when entering the subway, but also on leaving.
+Passengers on the Washington, D.C., metro must insert their tickets in the automatic gates not only when entering the system but also on leaving.
 This provides two opportunities to check that the fare has been paid.
 On the New York City subway, passengers must insert their tickets in the gates only once, when entering the subway, thus reducing the chances of detecting fare evasion.
 Other examples of exit screening include border controls on leaving a country and the use of electronic tags in library books and merchandise.
-These tags activate an alarm if books have not been checked out or if a thief tries to remove a tagged item from the store.
-Studies have shown that they significantly reduce shoplifting and theft of library books.
+These tags activate an alarm if books have not been checked out or if